 The FAIR WEAR FOUNDATION (FWF) is a Dutch non-profit, multi-stakeholder organization.
 It is made up of NGOs, business associations, trade unions, and companies like us.
 Together we have set ourselves the goal of improving working conditions in the textile industry.
 One of how we achieve this is by keeping a close eye on our sewing factories and by carrying out audits to check exactly how the working conditions are on site.

-With our membership, we commit ourselves and our suppliers to adhere to a strict Code of Labor Practices (Verhaltenskodex).
+With our leader status membership, we commit ourselves and our suppliers to adhere to a strict Code of Labor Practices (Verhaltenskodex).

 ① Employment is freely chosen

 ④ Freedom of association and the right to collective bargaining

 During the audits, a group of FWF experts, consisting of 2-3 auditors, visits our factories and examines the working conditions very closely for two days.
 The auditors inspect, for example, whether there is a sufficient number of fire extinguishers on-site and whether there are enough emergency exits.